Linear Combinations of Patches are Unreasonably Effective for Single-Image Denoising: A parametric view of two-step non-local methods for single-image denoising

-Originally, this so-called "internal adaptation" technique was viewed as a simple post-processing refinement to boost performances of lightweight networks first trained in a supervised manner \cite{LIDIA, dct2net, gaintuning}.
-In particular, as argued by their authors \cite{LIDIA}, "internal adaptation" can be useful when the incoming noisy image $y$ deviates from the general statistics of the training set.
-However, this technique, as shown in \cite{nlridge}, turns out to be at the core of the second stage of state-of-the-art unsupervised two-step denoisers \cite{BM3D, nlbayes, nlridge} where each local risk defined in (\ref{risklocal1}) is replaced by the empirical one:
+Originally, this so-called ``internal adaptation'' technique was presented as a simple post-processing refinement to boost performance of lightweight networks already trained in a supervised manner \cite{LIDIA, dct2net, gaintuning}.
+In particular, as argued in \cite{LIDIA}, the ``internal adaptation'' trick is useful if the input noisy image $y$ deviates from the general statistics of the training set.
+Actually, it turns out that this technique is at the core of the second stage of several state-of-the-art single-image two-step denoisers \cite{BM3D, nlbayes, nlridge} where each local risk \eqref{risklocal1} is replaced by the empirical one:

 where $Y_i = \pi(y)_i$ and $\tilde{X}_i = \pi(\tilde{x})_i$.